The NFL's 'off' season: Ranking the seven biggest whiffs this spring

 Instead, they signed veteran Jordan Matthews, and then drafted Deebo Samuel and Jalen Hurd in the second and third rounds, respectively.
 Had they closed the Beckham deal, the 49ers would have had an elite receiver in place for quarterback Jimmy Garoppolo's return from a torn ACL, making a strong duo as the franchise tries to elevate past 22 losses in the first 32 games of the John Lynch/Kyle Shanahan era.

 What happens now: Beckham landed in what is arguably a better spot, playing alongside receiver Jarvis Landry and with quarterback Baker Mayfield in a Cleveland Browns scheme that was electric in the second half of last season.
-Brown found a team that wanted him -- the Oakland Raiders -- and a new contract, as well.
+Brown found a team that wanted him -- the Oakland Raiders -- and a new contract as well.

 7. Anthony Barr turns down chance to rush passer with New York Jets